Police investigate murder-suicide in Loyalhanna Township

 Comer said his wife awoke him early Thursday when police began arriving at the Monk residence.

-An autopsy report by forensic pathologist Dr. Cyril Wecht was not available.
+An autopsy report by forensic pathologist Cyril Wecht was not available.
 Toxicology reports will not be completed for several weeks, Bacha said.

 Vaia Funeral Home in Delmont is handling arrangements for Patricia Monk, Bacha said.
 Funeral arrangements are incomplete for Gregory Monk.